All Episodes

 But anyway, look, I hope this video is not going to be hard because I'm actually quite tired.

-I've got a little bit of a cold and I don't want to spend the whole time arguing with heroes of American comedy over the one thing I disagree with them on.
+I've got a little bit of a cold, and I don't want to spend the whole time arguing with heroes of American comedy over the one thing I disagree with him on.

-That's the institutionalized church, whether it's your local church or like the Vatican.
+He always institutions, that's the institutionalized church, whether it's your local church or like or the Vatican.

 You know, these are human institutions.

-The Christians, the first entry Christians of Acts are really trying their best to do with that.
+The Christian, the first century Christians of Acts are really trying their best to deal with that.

 I heard recently from Thomas Merton.